 Utica University offers programs in teacher education that lead to certification in several different teaching areas.
-In order to be certified to teach in New York State, prospective teachers are required to complete a bachelor's degree, including the education program requirements, to pass the mandatory New York State Teacher Certification Examinations, and to meet all other regulations of the New York State Commissioner of Education.
+In order to be certified to teach in New York State, prospective teachers are required to complete a bachelor's degree,

 Students interested in a teaching career should plan to consult with an education advisor soon after matriculation to discuss career possibilities, procedures for admission to the education programs and the requirements for completion, and for information about the certification areas available.
 Some education courses require written permission of the chair for registration.